-Philip Rozeboom, SDSU Extension IPM Coordinator Patrick M. Wagner, SDSU Extension Entomology Field Specialist Adam J. Varenhorst, Assistant Professor & SDSU Extension Field Crop Entomologist
+Philip Rozeboom, SDSU Extension IPM Coordinator Patrick M. Wagner, SDSU Extension Entomology Field Specialist Shelby Pritchard, SDSU Extension IPM Specialist Adam J. Varenhorst, Assistant Professor and SDSU Extension Field Crop Entomologist

-South Dakota is home to several insects that are capable of reducing the forage quality and seed yield of alfalfa.
-Some of these insects are major pests including alfalfa weevil, army cutworm, variegated cutworm, and potato leafhopper.
-For seed production in particular, lygus bugs and alfalfa plant bugs can be economically important pests when they feed on the developing buds and cause them to drop from the plant.
-Other pests, including several species of aphids, grasshoppers, caterpillars, and blister beetles can potentially impact yields or cause other issues.
+South Dakota is home to several insects that can reduce the forage quality and seed yield of alfalfa.
+Some of these insects are major pests including alfalfa weevil, army cutworm, variegated cutworm and potato leafhopper.
+For seed production, Lygus bugs and alfalfa plant bugs can be economically important pests when they feed on the developing buds and cause them to drop from the plant.
+Other pests, including several species of aphids, grasshoppers, caterpillars and blister beetles can potentially impact yields or cause other issues.
 When determining if insecticide management is necessary, always scout the alfalfa fields and follow recommendations provided by South Dakota State University.